3443eee/Naked-AOSP/README.md

 -Reboot to fastbootd, (through recovery mode or adb reboot fastboot)

--Connect your phone to your pc and open a terminal/command prompt and execute:

--`fastboot flash system <the name of the image>`
+-Connect your phone to your pc and open a terminal/command prompt and execute: `fastboot flash system <the name of the image>`

--IE: `fastboot flash system NakedAOSP.img`
+-EXAMPLE: `fastboot flash system NakedAOSP.img`

--After that, wipe using:
+-After that, wipe using: `fastboot -w`

--`fastboot -w`

 -Then reboot your device. `fastboot reboot`